cmgoffena13/etl-watcher/README.md

 Anomaly detection uses statistical methods to analyze historical pipeline execution data and identify outliers:

 1. **Baseline Calculation**: Analyzes historical execution data over a configurable lookback period for the same hour of day to account for seasonality
+2. **Seasonality Adjustment**: Only compares executions from the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles
-2. **Statistical Analysis**: Uses standard deviation and z-score calculations to determine normal ranges
+3. **Statistical Analysis**: Uses standard deviation and z-score calculations to determine normal ranges
-3. **Threshold Detection**: Flags executions that exceed configurable statistical thresholds
+4. **Threshold Detection**: Flags executions that exceed configurable statistical thresholds
-4. **Confidence Scoring**: Provides confidence scores based on how far outside normal ranges the execution falls
+5. **Confidence Scoring**: Provides confidence scores based on how far outside normal ranges the execution falls

 ### Configuration